 This method has similar drawbacks to the Martingale system, but it reduces how quickly the bet increases if you’re on a losing streak,as well as reducing the rate at which you win.

-Clearly, Strategy D, the proportional betting system, provides the greatest returns, earning $18,275 after 500 bets.
+Clearly, Strategy 4 provides the greatest returns, earning $18,275 after 500 bets.
 This is not too surprising, since proportional betting appears to have a natural advantage over the others systems.

-Say you’re down to your last $100, you’d be betting $10, and decreasing each time, keeping you in the game for much longer than a fixed betting system, where your last $100 would be your last bet.
+Say you’re down to your last $100.
+You would be betting $10, and decreasing each time.
+This would keep you in the game for much longer than a fixed betting system, where your last $100 would be your last bet.

-Strategy A, bet it all, generates big gains after the first bet, earning as much in one risk than the others do in the first seven.
+Strategy A1 generates big gains after the first bet.
+You would earn as much money in one bet than the others do in the first seven.
 However, this strategy is eliminated on just the second round.
 The chance of making it through 500 rounds at 55% is practically impossible – although you would have earned $67 billion by bet 27.

-The Martingale (Strategy B) and Fibonacci(Strategy E) betting systems also start strongly, but any big sequence of losses quickly increases the required stake.
+The Martingale (Strategy 2) and Fibonacci(Strategy 5) betting systems also start strongly, but any big sequence of losses quickly increases the required stake.

 In our simulation of betting online, we lost 11 times in a row at round 83.
 These losses completely wiped out both Fibonacci and Martingale’s stakes.
 In fact, at the 11-in-a-row loss, the Martingale bettor had to bet $403,000 to recoup his losses.